 The Sevierville/Sevier County Joint Venture is located in the northeastern part of the State of Tennessee in Sevierville, Tennessee.
 It derives some economic benefit from the tremendous tourist activity created by the Great Smoky Mountains National Park and its stadium location adjacent to US Interstate 40.
 The National Park, which is located in the center of the eastern half of the United States, is readily accessible to 70% of the country's population, and each year draws the largest attendance of any of the national parks.
 Tourist and recreational facilities in Sevierville, Gatlinburg and Pigeon Forge also generate tourist travel into the stadium area.
 The current focus of management of the Joint Venture is maintaining the current stadium facilities and attracting special events for the stadium facilities to increase economic activity in Sevierville and Sevier County.
 Although the Covid 19 pandemic caused a cancellation of the 2020 minor league baseball season at the stadium facility, the 2021 season resumed in May 2021 with a 60-game home season for the Tennessee Smokies, an affiliate double A team of the Chicago Cubs.
-It is expected a full 70 game home season will be played in 2022 by the Tennessee Smokies.
+A full 70-game home season was played in 2022 and is expected to be played in 2023 by the Tennessee Smokies.

-Boyd Sports, LLC, the owner of the baseball franchise, is currently in the final stages of contract development with a Knoxville/Knox County Joint Venture that will relocate the team to a new stadium in Knoxville, most likely for the 2025 baseball season.
+Boyd Sports, LLC, the owner of the baseball franchise, has received development approval with a Knoxville/Knox County Joint Venture sport authority that will relocate the team to a new stadium in Knoxville, most likely for the 2025 baseball season.
 Sevierville/Sevier County Joint Venture leadership is discussing potential uses for the stadium and stadium land post-baseball.